The amd64 images

 EB corbos Linux doesn’t support any amd64 hardware at the moment, but we provide some QEMU amd64 images.
 Using amd64 for development may help to make your development flow much smoother since you don’t have to handle the tricky aspects of cross-building.

 For amd64/qemu we provide example images for EB corbos Linux (EBcL) and for Ubuntu Jammy.
 The difference between EBcl and Jammy is, that EBcL provides some additional components, like the crinit init-manager and the elos logging and event framework, and that EBcL provides a qualified security maintenance release every three months, while Jammy is proving updates continuously, using less strict qualification and documentation.
+Additionally there is an example image provided for application development.
+You can find more about application development in later chapters.

-The amd64 Jammy images
+The amd64 Jammy image

 # Kernel package to use